canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q11/QuestionText.md

 You need to add the following items:

 - Methods:
-    - a `toString` method which returns the string `"The z Oven with size of y has the tempeture of x` where x is the value of **currTemp**, y is the value of **size**, and z is the value of **colour**.
+    - a `toString` method which returns the string `"The z Oven with size of y has the temperature of x` where x is the value of **currTemp**, y is the value of **size**, and z is the value of **colour**.
     - Two methods called `powerDecrease` and `powerIncrease` where the `powerDecrease` method decreases the value of **currTemp** by 10 and the `powerIncrease` method increases the value of **currTemp** by 10.
+They must not return anything.
-    - A `changePower` method which call the `powerDecrease` method if the value of the **currTemp** attribute is more than 100, and call the `powerIncrease` otherwise.
+    - A `changePower` method which should call the `powerDecrease` method if the value of the **currTemp** attribute is greater than 100, and otherwise it should call the `powerIncrease` method.
+They must not return anything.
-    - These methods must be visible from other classes and must not return anything.
+    - These methods must be visible from other classes.